Computer and Smartphone Stuff

 Android Smartphone Stuff

-In the summer of 2011, I switched to an Android phone on Virgin Mobile.
 I'm paying $45 per month for 1200 minutes of voice calls, unlimited data and unlimited messaging.

 Android Central